gmc-code/PC-Python/docs/turtle/turtle_dots.rst

                 def draw_dot_stack_cone(t, centre, pos_step, angle, size, size_step, colors):
                     # based on size and size_step
                     # use  counter % len(colors)  to be able to loop though colors more than once.
+                    # use isinstance(colors,list) to check for just one colour or a list of colours
                     counter = 0
                     for i in range(size, 0, -size_step):
                         t.pu()